-Pixel walk or pixel inversion occurs due to the display’s alternating positive and negative voltages which can sometimes manifest as different visual artifacts in regular use including gaming, watching videos, etc.
+Pixel walk or pixel inversion occurs due to the display’s alternating positive and negative voltages that can sometimes manifest as different visual artifacts during regular use, including gaming, watching videos, etc.

 In order to avert picture burn-in or a build-up of static voltage, LCDs have to alternate between positive and negative pixel voltages (polarity inversion).

-As a consequence, you might be able to notice certain visual artifacts in a form of interlacing patterns including vertical lines, scan lines, and checkerboard, mesh, or grid effect – sometimes with color distortion.
+As a consequence, you might be able to notice certain visual artifacts in the form of interlacing patterns, including vertical lines, scan lines, and checkerboard, mesh, or grid effects – sometimes with color distortion.